HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## Great Leaders Are Willing to Sacrifice the Numbers to Save the People.
 Poor Leaders Sacrifice the People to Save the Numbers
 Taking a string and returning the first number within it.

+## Don't Hate the Hacker, Hate the Code
+Generating random passwords that are accepted by an existing application.